joepetrillo/cs326-final-bullymaguire/docs/milestone2.md

 ### `PUT /comments/update?id={id}`

 Increment the like count by one for the comment whose id matches the id parameter.
 If the user has already liked this particular comment, decrement the like count by one.
+The backend will handle the logic behind this.

 **Request Body Example**